remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 ## Duplicate the moving dot

-Here it gets a little bit trickier, but the following steps are going to make your animation more entertaining.
+Here it gets a little bit trickier, but the following steps are going to make your animation a lot more entertaining.
 First, you add a `delay` prop into the `<Move>` component and then change the `frame` parameter of your `spring()` function.

 ```tsx twoslash title="src/Move.tsx"
 import React from "react";